ThomasChakif/simulated-bank/README.md

 -savings accounts have a starting minimum balance of $250

-    -a $35 penalty is added if a withdrawal, purchase, or other payment brings it below the minimum balance

-    -this happens for every transaction made while under the minimum balance, not just the initial transaction that brings it below the minimum
+-a $35 penalty is added if a withdrawal, purchase, or other payment brings it below the minimum balance (this happens for every transaction made while under the minimum balance, not just the initial transaction that brings it below the minimum)

 -if a purchase brings a saving account's running balance to above the credit limit, it is rejected